ReturnedTrue/gorp-ts/README.md

 Fork of [gorp](https://github.com/Aloroid/gorp) for Roblox-ts.

+# Notice
+It is preferred that you use jabby / ebba for new work.

 # Differences to Luau version
 - This package is versioned with `<gorp version>-ts.<x>` where x is incremented for any changes to the TS version in particular.